return42/sphkerneldoc/doc/linux_src_doc/sound/core/oss/pcm_oss_c.rst

     :param int dir:
         pointer to the direction (-1,0,1) or NULL

 .. _`snd_pcm_hw_param_set.description`:

 Description
 -----------

 Inside configuration space defined by PARAMS remove from PAR all values != VAL.
 Reduce configuration space accordingly.
 Return VAL or -EINVAL if the configuration space is empty

+..
+This file was automatic generated / don't edit.